-In the sense of § 25a (3) of the German Banking Act (KWG) and in conjunction with Section 4.5 of Germany's Minimum Requirements for Risk Management (MaRisk), the Executive Board at MLP Finanzdienstleistungen AG, which as per Article 11 of the Capital Requirements Regulation (CRR) is the controlling body of the MLP Financial Holding Group as the depository institution, ensured appropriate control and monitoring of the significant risks at Group level through suitable processes.
+Pursuant to Section 25a (3) of the German Banking Act (KWG) and in conjunction with Section 4.5 of Germany's Minimum Requirements for Risk Management (MaRisk), the Executive Board at MLP Banking AG, which as per Article 11 of the Capital Requirements Regulation (CRR) is the controlling body of MLP Financial Holding Group (MLP FHG) as the depository institution, ensured appropriate control and monitoring of the significant risks at Group level through suitable processes.
 This approach encompasses in particular

-- · defining Group-wide strategies, - · securing the Group's risk-bearing ability, - · establishing structural and organisational regulations for the Group, - implementing Group-wide risk management and controlling processes - setting up an Internal Audit department, which will operate throughout the Group.
+- defining Group-wide strategies, - securing the Group's risk-bearing ability, - establishing structural and organisational regulations for the Group, - implementing Group-wide risk management and controlling processes and - setting up an Internal Audit department, which will operate throughout the Group.

-In order to evaluate the risks of the MLP Financial Holding Group, MLP Finanzdienstleistungen AG, acting as a controlling company, obtains an overview of the risks in the Group on a regular and ad hoc basis within the scope of the strategy process and the risk inventory.
-Based on the risks identified in the individual companies and their relative weighting, the "MaRisk scope of consolidation" is formed, which defines the scope of the Group-wide risk management system.
+In the context of the strategy process and the risk inventory MLP Banking AG, acting as a controlling company of the Financial Holding Group, obtains an overview of the risks in the Group on a regular and ad hoc basis.
+Based on the risks identified in the individual companies and their relative weighting, the MaRisk scope of consolidation is formed which defines the scope of the Group-wide risk management system.
 In principle, all risks identified as significant within the Group by the controlling company are taken into account.
-Group-wide regulations and policies for establishing Group-wide risk management at the MLP Financial Holding Group are defined taking into account the type, scope, complexity and risk content, as well as the different application options provided by corporate law on an individual basis.
+Group-wide regulations and policies for establishing Group-wide risk management at MLP Financial Holding Group are defined taking into account the type, scope, complexity and risk content, in addition to the different application options provided by corporate law on a case-by-case basis.